MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/microsoft-365-solution-catalog.md

 ## Frequently asked questions

-### Why don't I see the new Microsoft 365 solutions catalog yet?
+### Why don't I see the new Microsoft 365 solution catalog yet?

 First, make sure you have the appropriate [licenses and permissions](../security/office-365-security/microsoft-security-and-compliance.md#required-licenses-and-permissions).
 Then, sign in at [https://compliance.microsoft.com](https://compliance.microsoft.com).
-If you don't see the new solutions catalog in the left navigation pane yet, you will have it soon.
+If you don't see the new solution catalog in the left navigation pane yet, you will have it soon.

-### Some of the compliance features listed on the solutions catalog page are not available in the Microsoft 365 compliance center.
+### Some of the compliance features listed on the solution catalog page are not available in the Microsoft 365 compliance center.
 What do I do?

-We are still adding functionality to the Microsoft 365 compliance center and the solutions catalog.
+We are still adding functionality to the Microsoft 365 compliance center and the solution catalog.
 If you can't find something, such as Insider risk management, it will be accessible as soon as the solution is available in your subscription.

 ## Next steps